• Skip to main content

 2. Pizza "Things"

 This is where my freezer comes in!
-Whenever I make Homeamde Spaghetti or Bolognese Sauce, I freeze some of the leftover sauce in small containers or little jars.
-They are perfect for thawing just a small amount for pizza sauce for lunch.
+Whenever I make Homeamde Spaghetti or Italian Sausage Bolognese, I freeze some of the leftover sauce in small containers or little jars.

 Also stored in my freezer, I buy a big bag of decent quality pepperoni from the deli.
 I think this has to be better than the hormel version that isn't even refrigerated.
-Any white cheese, shredded or broken up slices will do, maybe a veggie topping, maybe not!

 Bake it in the oven at 400° until it's hot and bubbly.
 I put it right on the oven rack, no need to dirty a pan.
 I've made these up quick in the morning and sent in a lunch box to be eaten at room temperature by lunchtime!